zlatinb/muwire-dot-com/sharing.markdown

 * If you right-click on a file in the **Library** view and choose "Show file details" you can see how many searches have discovered the file, the keyword that matched, and who downloaded it.

 ## Tips
-* MuWire keeps track of files by a hash of their contents, not the file *name*.
-Once a file has been published, you should avoid modifying it.
+* MuWire keeps track of files by tracking fingerprints of their *contents*, not the file *names*.
+Once a file has been published, you should avoid modifying it so that MuWire does not become confused about how many files there are.

 * There are [performance issues](many-files) if you are sharing a large number of files.